ChielBruin/spoofax-latex-tools/README.md

     Start = "Hello World!"
   \end{minted}
-  \caption{Color coding using a language definition from Maven}
+  \caption{Coloring using a language definition from Maven}
 \end{figure}

 \end{document}
 ```

+The possible options for the lexer (passed via the `-O` argument) are:
+- `preset` - One of the parser presets supported by JSGLR2 (currently `standard` (default), `dataDependent`, `layoutSensitive`, `incremental`)
+- `language` - The identifier of a Spoofax language in the local Maven repository, in the format `[groupId]/[artifactId]/[version]`, where the `groupId` is slash-separated, the `artifactId` is period-separated, and the `version` is optional.
+Examples: `org/metaborg/lang.java`, `org/metaborg/lang.java/1.1.0-SNAPSHOT`.
+- `parseTable` - A file reference to a parse table (e.g. `sdf.tbl`) relative to the LaTeX source directory.
+- `esv` - A file reference to an ESV definition (e.g. `editor.esv.af`) relative to the LaTeX source directory.

-The Spoofax lexer does only supports valid programs as input.
-If you want to have a colorized snippet of just a few lines from the middle of a program, you therefore have to use the `firstline` and `lastline` arguments to get those lines from a valid program.
+The Spoofax lexer does only supports complete, valid programs as input.
+This gives two limitations:
+- If you want to have a colorized snippet of just a few lines from the middle of a program, you therefore have to use the `firstline` and `lastline` arguments to get those lines from a valid program.
+- The `escapeinline` option of Minted is not supported, because this causes Pygments to split up the file in multiple (incomplete) parts.

-Lastly, make sure to run the Latex compiler using `-shell-escape` for Minted lexers to work at all.
+Lastly, make sure to run the LaTeX compiler using `-shell-escape` for Minted lexers to work at all.

-Latex swallows a lot of errors in its log with respect to the custom lexers.
-If you have trouble setting op the tool, you could try running pygments directly on the command-line, in order to identify the problem.
-The command for this is: `pygmentize -l spoofax_lexer.py -O "language=..." -x <SOME FILE TO PARSE>`
+LaTeX swallows a lot of errors in its log with respect to the custom lexers.
+If you have trouble setting op the tool, you could try running Pygments directly on the command-line, in order to identify the problem.
+The command for this is: `pygmentize -l spoofax_lexer.py -O "language=..." -x -f latex <SOME FILE TO PARSE>` (note that the custom lexer only supports the LaTeX formatter; other formatters like `html` or `terminal` are not supported)